-The snapshots of the informational treatments and the survey questions are shown in the online questionnaire Appendix.
-Figure 1 shows the samples of the information treatments in the US online experiment.10 Our first treatment arm, shown in panel C of Figure 1, aimed to capture how individuals incorporate information from inflation statistics.
-This Statistics (1.5 percent) treatment consisted of a table with the most recent statistics about annual inflation at the time of the survey, and it was preceded by an explanation of what they were intended to measure (see the note accompanying Figure 1 for the exact wording).
-The average of the three statistics indicated an annual average inflation rate of 1.5 percent, which was also displayed on the table.
+The snapshots of the informational treatments and the survey questions are shown in the questionnaire Appendix D. As a summary, Figure 1 provides samples of the information treatments in the U.S. Online experiment (see Figure B.1 for samples from the Argentina Online experiment).
+Our first treatment arm, shown in Panel (c) of Figure 1, aims to capture how individuals incorporate information from inflation statistics.
+This Statistics (1.5%) treatment consists of a table with the most recent statistics about annual inflation at the time of the survey, and is preceded by an explanation of what they are intended to measure (see the note to Figure 1 for the exact wording).
+The average of the three statistics indicated an annual average inflation rate of 1.5%, which was also displayed on the table.

 Our second treatment arm was designed to capture the degree to which individuals use the information related to their everyday experience when forming inflation expectations, even if that information is not as representative and precise as aggregate inflation statistics.
-The Products treatment arm, illustrated in panels A and B of Figure 1, presented respondents with a table containing the prices of six products at the time of the survey and one year earlier, as well as the price change (in percentage points) for each product and the average percentage price change for all products presented in the table, also for the period from August 1, 2012 to August 1, 2013.
-This table was preceded by an explanatory paragraph (see the note accompanying Figure 1 for the exact wording).
+The Products treatment arm, illustrated in Panels (a) and (b) of Figure 1, presented respondents with a table containing the prices of six products at the time of the survey and one year earlier, as well as the price change (in percentage points) for each product and the average percentage change for all products presented in the table, also for the period from August 1, 2012 to August 1, 2013.
+This table was preceded by an explanatory paragraph (see the note to Figure 1 for the exact wording).